Welcome to today's edition of the Rush 24-7 podcast.

 He really liked microwave popcorn.

-Said William Allstedder, a spokesman for the National Jewish Medical and Research Center in Denver, where the man's respiratory illness was diagnosed.
+Made two or three bags every day for 10 years, said William Allstetter, a spokesman for the National Jewish Medical and Research Center in Denver, where the man's respiratory illness was diagnosed.

 Exactly right.

-And uh so you snort popcorn fumes from three bags a day for ten years, and you might you might get popcorn lung, but now they're trying to get because of you know, this is this reminds me of the way that they banned saccharine in this country once before.
+But now they're trying to get because of, you know, this reminds me of the way that they banned sacrum in this country once before.

-They shot up a bunch of rats, a bunch of mice with the equivalent of five years worth of consumption of saccharine at one time.
+They shot up a bunch of rats, a bunch of mice, with the equivalent of five years worth of consumption of sacrament at one time.

 He died of bladder cancer.